Updated: 2025/Nov/16

 by calling setsockopt(2).

-The paccept() function behaves exactly like accept(), but it also allows
+The accept4() function behaves exactly like accept(), but the socket it

-to set the following flags on the returned file descriptor:
+the following bits set in flags to the returned file descriptor:

 SOCK_NONBLOCK Sets non-blocking I/O.